-- 10.1 The CFO shall establish a system of internal controls designed to prevent losses of public funds arising from fraud, employee or third party error, misrepresentation of third parties, unanticipated changes in financial markets, or imprudent actions by PTSC employees or agents.
-Such internal controls shall be approved by the CFO and shall include authorizations and procedures for investment transactions, custody/safekeeping transactions, opening and closing accounts, wire transfers, and clearly delineate reporting responsibilities. - 10.2 Treasury personnel and PTSC officials with signature authority shall be bonded to protect against possible embezzlement and malfeasance, or at the option of the governing board self-insured. - 10.3 Electronic transfer of funds shall be executed upon the authorization of two official signatories. - 10.4 Transaction authority shall be separated from accounting and record keeping responsibilities. - 10.5 All investment accounts shall be reconciled monthly with custodian reports and broker confirmations by a party that is independent of the investment management function.
-Discrepancies shall be brought to the attention of the investment manager and the CFO. - 10.6 The CFO shall establish an annual process of independent review by an external auditor.
-This review will provide independent confirmation of compliance with policies and procedures. - 10.7 The CFO is responsible for the preparation of the PTSC's cash flow model.
-The cash flow model shall be updated monthly based upon the PTSC's actual and projected cash flow. - Annually, the CFO shall notify the external investment managers of the PTSC's cash flow requirements for the next twelve months.
-The CFO shall monitor actual to maximum maturities within the parameters of this policy. - 10.8 The CFO shall annually submit the Financial Institutions Resolution to the Board for approval.
+- 10.1 The Treasurer shall establish a system of internal controls designed to prevent losses of public funds arising from fraud, employee or third party error, misrepresentation of third parties, unanticipated changes in financial markets, or imprudent actions by PTSC employees or agents.
+Such internal controls shall be approved by the Executive Officer, Finance and shall include authorizations and procedures for investment transactions, custody/safekeeping transactions, opening and closing accounts, wire transfers, and clearly delineate reporting responsibilities. - 10.2 Treasury personnel and PTSC officials with signature authority shall be bonded to protect against possible embezzlement and malfeasance, or at the option of the governing board self-insured. - 10.3 Electronic transfer of funds shall be executed upon the authorization of two official signatories. - 10.4 Transaction authority shall be separated from accounting and record keeping responsibilities. - All investment accounts shall be reconciled monthly with custodian reports and broker confirmations by a party that is independent of the investment management function.
+Discrepancies shall be brought to the attention of the investment manager, the Treasurer, the Controller, and if not resolved promptly, to the Executive Officer, Finance.

+- 10.6 The Treasurer shall establish an annual process of independent review by an external auditor.
+This review will provide independent confirmation of compliance with policies and procedures. - 10.7 The Treasurer is responsible for the preparation of the PTSC's cash flow model.
+The cash flow model shall be updated monthly based upon the PTSC's actual and projected cash flow.

+Annually, the Treasurer shall notify the external investment managers of the PTSC's cash flow requirements for the next twelve months.
+The Treasurer shall monitor actual to maximum maturities within the parameters of this policy.

+10.8 The Treasurer shall annually submit the Financial Institutions Resolution to the Board for approval.
 The existing resolution will remain in effect until the Board approves the recommended resolution.